Synacktiv-contrib/Modmobmap/README.md

 - Python 2 or 3;
 - Last Android SDK to run ADB: https://developer.android.com/studio/#downloads;
 - A compatible mobile phone;
-- A valid/unvalid SIM card (just in case to provide an IMSI number).
+- A valid/invalid SIM card (just in case to provide an IMSI number).

 How to use
 ----------

-The tool is provided with a quick help that shows you the required argument as follows:
+The tool is provided with quick help that shows you the required argument as follows:

 ```
 python modmobmap.py -h